g42cloud-terraform/terraform-provider-g42cloud/docs/index.md

 ## Authentication

-The Sber Cloud provider offers a flexible means of providing credentials for authentication.
+The G42 Cloud provider offers a flexible means of providing credentials for authentication.
 The following methods are supported, in this order, and explained below: